Food Costing in Hospitality: Calculate Costs and Maximize Profits

 25-35%

-is the ideal food cost over sale price in hospitality
+is the ideal food cost over the sales price in hospitality

 15-20%

-losses from poorly calculated waste is common without food costing
+loss due to poorly calculated shrinkage is common without food costing

 3x

-more profitable are businesses that rigorously control their costs
+more profitable are businesses that strictly control their costs

 The reality many ignore

-A dish that seems profitable could be generating losses if you haven't correctly calculated waste, frying oil, garnishes or ingredients that are wasted.
-Without food costing, you're navigating blind.
+A dish that seems profitable can be generating losses if you haven't correctly calculated shrinkage, frying oil, garnishes, or ingredients that go to waste.
+Without food costing, you are flying blind.

 Key elements

-To do food costing correctly, you need to collect and calculate these elements for each ingredient in your recipe.
+To do proper food costing, you need to collect and calculate these elements for every ingredient in your recipe.

 Ingredient list

-All ingredients that make up the dish, including oils, spices, garnishes and decoration elements.
+All ingredients that make up the dish, not forgetting oils, spices, garnishes, and decoration elements.

 Gross and net weight

-Gross weight is what you buy; net is what you actually use after cleaning, peeling and preparing the ingredient.
+Gross weight is what you buy; net weight is what you actually use after cleaning, peeling, and preparing the ingredient.

 The difference between gross and net expressed as a percentage.
-It varies by product: a fillet has little waste, an artichoke has a lot.
+It varies by product: a steak has little shrinkage, an artichoke a lot.

 Cost per unit

-The actual purchase price per kilogram or unit, updated with current prices from your suppliers.
+The real purchase price per kilogram or unit, updated with current prices from your suppliers.

 Resulting portions

-How many portions or dishes the complete recipe produces.
-Essential for calculating unit cost.
+How many portions or dishes the full recipe produces.
+Fundamental for calculating unit cost.

 Profit margin

-The percentage you add to the cost to get the sale price.
-In hospitality it's usually between 65% and 75%.
+The percentage you add to the cost to get the sales price.
+In hospitality, this is usually between 65% and 75%.

 Practical guide